Administrative divisions of Latvia

+On 1 June 2021, the Constitutional Court of Latvia ruled that the annexation of Varakļāni Municipality to Rēzekne Municipality was unconstitutional.
+In response, the Saeima decided to preserve the existence of Varakļāni Municipality as a 43rd local government unit until 2025.
+On 30 June 2024 the Saeima decreed that Varakļāni Municipality will be merged into Madona Municipality immediately after the 2025 Latvian local elections.
+Varakļāni Municipality officially ceased to exist on 1 July 2025 with the first session of the new Madona Municipality Council.

-State cities with independent governments as of 2021
+State cities with independent governments as of 2025

 The 2020 law on administrative territories and populated areas designated Ogre and the previous nine republic cities as state cities.
 It also provided for the promotion of Iecava and Koknese to state city status on 1 July 2021.
 However, under the same law, only the seven state cities listed in the following table will have local governments which are independent of any municipality.
-The state cities of Jēkabpils and Valmiera became part of Jēkabpils Municipality and Valmiera Municipality respectively on 1 July 2021.
+Of the remaining three state cities, Jēkabpils and Valmiera became part of Jēkabpils Municipality and Valmiera Municipality respectively on 1 July 2021, while Ogre is similarly a part of the Ogre Municipality.

-Municipalities as of 2021
+Municipalities as of 2025

-As of 1 July 2021, there are 36 municipalities in Latvia:
+As of 7 June 2025, there are 35 municipalities in Latvia: